phreeza/manuscript_axon_potentials/doc/manuscript.md

 derivative of the fiber density, just like the firing rate pulse related deflection in Figure 1, and the low-frequency component in the barn owl.

-The origin of the distinct components will become even clear when considering a minimal example of a fiber density distribution in the shape of a piecewise constant
+The origin of the distinct components will become even clearer when considering a minimal example of a fiber density distribution in the shape of a piecewise constant
 function: